Products I use and love—and you might, too!

 Garmin dēzl 780 LMT-S GPS Truck Navigator

-I’ve been using a Garmin RV-760 GPS (currently discontinued) for several years and I really like it—it’s still working great.
-But this top-of-the-line model would be my choice if I had to replace it now, and it’s what many other motorcoach drivers are using currently.
+This top-of-the-line model for trucks and buses is also popular among motorcoach drivers.
 Although no GPS can be trusted completely to warn you of low overpasses or underweight bridges, this one is one of the best.
 Still have to watch those signs, though!

 The Apple iPad may be the most important piece of gear I own, after my Apple iPhone.
 I use it for so many things every day; Inrix and Waze apps as I drive, Google Maps to preview directions and parking lots, Garmin’s Smart Link app to program my GPS, email and texting apps, keeping up on news, and, of course, viewing the EightWheels Across America website and listening to podcasts!
 You need an iPad, too.
 There are multiple models depending on your budget, and if you’re not doing digital photography or artwork or high-end music, you probably don’t need the fastest, most expensive model.
 BUT—this is important—be sure to get a model with cellular service capability, even if you don’t plan to add a cellular plan!
 It will add about $130 to the cost of any model, but you need it.
 It’s the only way to get a model that includes a GPS chip, which is important to accuracy when looking at your maps or using turn-by-turn directions.
 Some of the links below may be for WiFi models (I can’t totally control the links that Amazon comes up with), but